underworldcode/scaling_scripts/README.md

 strong_scaling.sh
 -----------------
 This script will queue a set of jobs for testing underworld simulation strong scaling.
+Note that this script is old and requires updating.

 scaling_graphs.ipynb
 --------------------